ScilifelabDataCentre/Anubis/anubis/README.md

 ## `call.py`

 Module for call pages.
 A call is a container of proposals.
-It is the fundamental entity which all other entities (except user account) must refer.
-It contains all field definitions for the other entities proposal, review, decision and grant.
+It is the fundamental entity which all other entities (except user account) depend on.
+It contains all field definitions for the other entities: proposal, review, decision and grant.

 The different sets of fields of a call may be changed at any time.